shakepompom/react-weather-app/README.md

 React-weather-app

-To see this app in Chrome you should use [https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi](Cors Toggle Plugin) to disable web security.
+To see this app in Chrome you should use Cors Toggle Plugin: [https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi] to disable web security.

 ## Available Scripts